 DAY 1 Saturday - Welcome Dinner & Mousa Broch Storm Petrels

 Late afternoon / early evening rendezvous at the Sumburgh Hotel.
-After our welcome dinner and orientation we take a boat to the island of Mousa.
-Mousa Broch dates back to the Iron Age and is the largest example of its kind in Scotland, standing at a staggering 43 ft high!
-The broch is the summer home to hundreds of European Storm Petrels, which return ashore to their nests as darkness falls - their bat-like displays as they fly in from the ocean are a truly awesome sight.
+After our welcome dinner and orientation, we take a short boat trip to the island of Mousa.
+Mousa Broch dates back to the Iron Age and is the largest example of its kind in Scotland standing at a staggering 43 ft high.
+The broch is the summer home to hundreds of European Storm Petrels, which return ashore to their nests as darkness falls.
+Their bat-like displays as they fly in from the ocean is a truly awesome sight and equally evocative is their incredible churring ‘song’ which fills the air.
 We depart Mousa just after midnight and return to Sumburgh.
-Overnight at the Sumburgh Hotel.
+Overnight at Sumburgh Hotel.

-During the morning, we visit Sumburgh Head to view multitudes of seabirds, including our first Puffins, Razorbills, Guillemots, Kittiwakes and Shags.
+During the morning we visit Sumburgh Head to view multitudes of seabirds, including our first Puffins, Razorbills, Guillemots, Kittiwakes, Shags and Great Skuas (‘Bonxies’).
 We'll also be seeking out Shetland's commoner passerines - Wheatears, Rock and Meadow Pipits, Skylarks, Twite and the Shetland Wren.
-If seas are calm enough we'll spend time looking offshore for Minke Whales, White-beaked Dolphins and Harbour Porpoises.
-In recent years we've also recorded both Killer and Humpback Whales.
+If seas are calm enough, we'll spend time looking offshore for cetaceans and if we are lucky, Minke Whale, Risso’s Dolphin or Harbour Porpoise might be seen.
+In recent years we've also recorded both Orcas and Humpback Whales from here.
 Then on to the peninsula of Scatness for breeding Arctic Terns - and both Common and Grey Seals - and to the Loch of Hillwell and Loch of Spiggie for an excellent assortment of breeding wildfowl and waders.
-We end the day at Dalsetter, observing typical moorland-breeding species like Curlew, Whimbrel and Arctic Skua.
-Overnight at the Sumburgh Hotel.
+We end the day at Clumlie observing typical moorland and lochan-breeding species like Red-throated Divers, Whimbrels and Arctic Skuas.
+Overnight at Sumburgh Hotel.

-We spend the morning in the crystalline limestone valley of Tingwall, where we hope to observe our first Red-throated Divers, Red-breasted Mergansers and Britain's only breeding Whooper Swans!
-Arctic Hare is also a Tingwall speciality and we would hope to encounter several individuals in the upper reaches of the valley.
-After lunch, we board our boat for an unforgettable cruise around the island of Noss for spectacular views of the famous seabird colony, often referred to as "Britain's best bird cliff."
-We'll meet 20,000 Gannets, 40,000 Guillemots and 5,000 Kittiwakes!
+We spend the morning in the crystalline limestone valleys of the central Mainland where we hope to observe Red-throated Divers, Red-breasted Mergansers and breeding Whooper Swans.
+Mountain Hare is also a speciality of this region and we would hope to encounter several individuals in the upper reaches of the valley.
+We’ll also explore a few of our favourite and secluded coastal bays for Otters.
+After lunch, we board our boat (chartered exclusively for our group) for an unforgettable cruise to Noss National Nature Reserve.
+The huge cliffs will be alive with the hustle and bustle of one of the largest seabird colonies in Shetland and the sight of nearly 18,000 Gannets nestled on the cliffs or wheeling around our boat along with rafts of Guillemots, Razorbills, Puffins, Black Guillemots, Kittiwakes, Arctic Skuas and Bonxies swimming or flying at arm’s length will be truly awesome.
+Viewing this seabird colony from sea-level will certainly complement our cliff-top vista from Hermaness later in the week.
 We'll also visit Common and Grey Seal colonies and look for Harbour Porpoises along the way.
-Overnight at the Sumburgh Hotel.
+Overnight at Sumburgh Hotel.

 We travel north, across the island of Yell, to connect with the morning ferry to the island of Fetlar.
-The prize here will be the handsome Red-necked Phalarope, famous for its breeding role reversal.
-Fetlar holds over 90% of the British breeding population, although the birds' stay on the island is brief - they generally arrive during the third week of May and are gone by the end of July!
-We should also see a wide variety of other breeding birds including Red-throated Diver, Whimbrel, Golden Plover, Dunlin and, if we're lucky, a summering Great Northern Diver.
-We'll also search the north shore of the island for Otters.
-Fetlar's fertile land produces a dazzling display of wild flowers and we should find several species of Orchid with ease.
-We cross Bluemull Sound late in the afternoon and arrive on Unst, Britain's most northerly island.
-Overnight at the Baltasound Hotel, Unst.
+Our prize here is the delightful and diminutive Red-necked Phalarope – one of our rarest breeding birds with Shetland on the southern edge of their Arctic breeding range.
+Famous for their reversed sexual roles in which the male is solely responsible for incubating eggs and caring for chicks, Fetlar holds over 80% of the British breeding population, although the birds' stay on the island is brief - they generally arrive during the third week of May and are gone by the end of July.
+We should also see a wide variety of other breeding birds including Red-throated Diver, Arctic Skua, Whimbrel, Golden Plover, Dunlin and, if we're lucky, a summering Great Northern Diver.
+We'll also search the west shore of the island for Otters.
+Fetlar's fertile land produces a dazzling display of wildflowers and we should find several species of orchid with ease.
+Overnight at St Magnus Bay Hotel.

-DAY 6 Thursday - Unst - Hermaness & Keen of Hamar
+DAY 5 Wednesday - Unst - Hermaness & Keen of Hamar Arctic Alpines

-We spend the morning walking on Hermaness National Nature Reserve.
-A walk on this reserve is essential to appreciate just why Hermaness is one of Europe's most important wildlife sites.
-The moorland is home to 800 pairs of Great Skuas - the second largest 'Bonxie' colony in the world - and the cliffs house 50,000 Puffins, 40,000 Guillemots, 28,000 Fulmars and over 20,000 Gannets!
-The cacophony of bird cries and the smell of guano make this an overwhelming wildlife experience!
-Amidst the tapestry of Heather, Crowberry, Bog Bilberry and Bog Cotton we'll search for the carnivorous Sundew and Butterwort.
-In the afternoon we visit the Keen of Hamar National Nature Reserve.
-Hiking on this barren serpentine fell-field has been likened to walking on the Moon but, as we explore this unique habitat, a diverse eco-system appears.
-The reserve is home to an array of rare wild flowers, including Arctic Sandwort, Frog Orchid and Shetland Mouse-Ear Chickweed - found here but nowhere else in the world!
-Late in the afternoon we will island-hop south and overnight at the Sumburgh Hotel.
+Today we head to the island of Unst – Britain’s most northerly inhabited island – and we’ll spend the morning at Hermaness National Nature Reserve.
+A walk on this stunning reserve is essential to appreciate just why Hermaness is one of Europe's most important wildlife sites.
+The moorland is home to 800 pairs of Great Skuas - the second largest 'Bonxie' colony in the world - and the cliffs house 25,000 Puffins and over 20,000 Gannets – the largest colony in Shetland.
+The cacophony of bird cries and stunning coastal views north to Muckle Flugga lighthouse and south to the island of Yell and beyond make it an overwhelming wildlife experience!
+Amidst the tapestry of Heather, Crowberry, Bog Bilberry and Bog Cotton we'll search for the carnivorous Round-leaved Sundew and Butterwort and should also encounter Golden Plover, Dunlin, Snipe and Red-throated Divers.
+In the afternoon we visit Keen of Hamar National Nature Reserve, one of the most remarkable botanical sites in Shetland.
+Walking on this barren serpentine fell-field has been likened to walking on the Moon but, as we explore this unique habitat, a diverse eco-system appears.
+The reserve is home to an array of rare wildflowers, including Norwegian Sandwort, Frog Orchid, Early Purple Orchid, Northern Rock Cress, Moonwort and the star of the show - Shetland Mouse-Ear Chickweed (known locally as Edmonston’s Chickweed) - found here but nowhere else in the world!
+Overnight at St Magnus Bay Hotel.

 DAY 8 Saturday